munificent/craftinginterpreters/book/a-map-of-the-territory.md

 end user runs that executable directly and may never even know which tool was used to compile it.
 So those are *compilers* for C.

-In older versions of Matz' canonical implementation of Ruby, the user ran Ruby from source.
+In older versions of Matz's canonical implementation of Ruby, the user ran Ruby from source.
 The implementation parsed it and executed it directly by traversing the syntax tree.
 No other translation occurred, either internally or in any user-visible form.
 So this was definitely an *interpreter* for Ruby.